theiagen/bioforklift/docs/getting_started.md

         description: Date of sample collection
         metadata: true
         sync_field: true

-      # System fields that need to be dropped before submission to terra
+      # System fields that will not be included in Terra operations
       created_at:
         type: datetime
         required: true